Background and Process:

-2020-2035 Community Development Plan (CDP) In early 2019, a Community Development Plan (CDP) Steering Committee was appointed and convened to guide Phase I of the process to update components of the Town's CDP and develop a new 2020-2035 Plan.
-Phase I included development by the community of a Vision Statement and Needs Assessment, which were completed with guidance from planning consultant JM Goldson in December 2019.
+In early 2019, a Community Development Plan (CDP) Steering Committee was appointed and convened to guide the process to update components of the Town's CDP and develop a new 2020-2035 Plan.

-Phase II: The Phase I Vision Statement and Needs Assessment, as well as components of the 2003 and 2008 CDP Updates, will be incorporated into the Phase II process, which was begun in February 2020.
-The Town has hired JM Goldson, LLC consultants to guide the Town with CDP goal setting, development of implementation strategies, and completion of a final 2020-2035 Community Development Plan for the Town.
+Phase II: The Phase I Vision Statement and Needs Assessment, as well as components of the 2003 and 2008 CDP Updates, have been incorporated into the Phase II process, which was begun in February 2020 and proceeded through the year.
+Click here for the timeline for Phase II.

 All CDP Steering Committee meetings are open to the public and posted with the Town Clerk.